In this article:

 Get a Solid Rewards Credit Card

 One in four consumers planned on opening a new credit card last holiday season, according to an Experian survey.
 If you've earned cash back throughout the year, you could use that money to pay for a portion of your holiday gifts.
 Those who are thinking about getting a new card this year would be wise to consider one with a good intro bonus.
 Just know that carrying a balance could negate your rewards, so paying it off after the holidays is always advised.
-The following contenders have no annual fees:

 The Bottom Line